camunda/camunda-docs/docs/components/sap/odata-connector.md

 ### Query result structure

-The result of any query, be it reading or writing to the SAP system, is in JSON format and holds the following structure:
+The result of any query, whether it is reading or writing to the SAP system, is in JSON format in the following structure:

 ```json
 {